vivek075/Concepts/Microservices.md

 Each microservice owns its own database, but certain data can be replicated across services to reduce the need for cross-service queries.

-- Event-Driven Data Replication: Use an event-driven architecture to replicate data between services.
+- **Event-Driven Data Replication**: Use an event-driven architecture to replicate data between services.
 Services publish events when their data changes, and other services subscribe to these events to update their own data stores.

 ```
 // Service A publishes an event